Atelier-Shiori/Shukofukurou-iOS/Readme.md

 No support will be given to self-built copies.
 You need to specify the OAuth Client and Secret before you can compile your own version.

-If you want to help support continued development of this app, [become a patron](https://www.patreon.com/join/malupdaterosx) today.
+If you want to help support continued development of this app, [become a patron](https://www.patreon.com/sakurajimamastodon) today.

+**Note: Sakurajima Patreon supersedes the MAL Updater OS X one so I only need to manage one Patreon account**

 ## Compiling Instructions
 **Note: Self-compiling is meant for developers and advanced users only.
 Apple limits provisioning profile that allows you to run your apps on your iOS device for 7 days without a paid Apple Developer membership.
 If you want to use the app for more than 7 days without having to reinstall it, consider downloading it from the App Store.
 You can support development for our App and you don't have to buy a $99 a year Apple Developer Program membership, unless you already have one.**